Scheduling for a Processor Sharing System with Linear Slowdown: Piecewise Quadratic Formulation

 Note that while the constant term $ \tilde{b}_{\mathbf k}$ is not required for finding the solution of $QP({\mathbf k})$, it is needed for comparing the outcomes of the quadratic programs associated with different elements of ${\cal K}$.
 Indeed the most basic use of $QP({\mathbf k})$ is for an exhaustive search algorithm which finds the global optimal schedule in finite time.
 This is summarised in Algorithm~2.

 The virtue of Algorithm~2 is that it finds the optimal schedule in finite time.
-But this is done by solving an exponential (in $N$) number of convex $QP(\cdot)$ problems, so for non-small $N$ it isn't a sensible algorithm.
+But this is done by solving an exponential (in $N$) number of convex $QP(\cdot)$ problems, so for non-small $N$ it is not a sensible algorithm.
 Hence we now introduce a search heuristic.